 Galatians 4:19. my little children, for whom I am again in the anguish of childbirth until Christ is formed in you!

-Yes, you are In Christ.
-This is by grace through faith.
-Everything that ever needs to happen to you to secure salvation has already happened.
+The fullness of your union with Christ is that you have both.
+By grace through faith you are in Christ.
+Everything that needs to happen to you for full growth and final salvation has happened.
 It is finished.
+Christ has done it.
 You can rest.
 It’s all of grace.

 But, at the same time, your life is an ongoing process of formation into Christ likeness.
 The Christ in us is being formed in us, growing in us, changing us.
 Just like that life inside the pregnant woman, Christ in us is actually producing outward change by his inward life.
 Which is the only way to truly change.

 And who doesn’t want to change?
 Isn’t that what life is all about?
 Growth?
 Transformation?
 Becoming like Jesus?
 Isn’t this the goal of our salvation?
 To be like our Savior?
 And thus to image God?

 But how?
 How is Christ actually formed in us?

 First, as we’ve already said, we must realize that Christ is formed in us only from the inside out.
 Behavior modifications, spiritual practices, added disciplines, and, of course, law keeping can never truly change us.
 Not without first trusting in the finished work of Christ.
 Only by consistently seeing ourselves as complete in Christ’s son-ship, and by constantly crying to our Abba in dependence on him, will we begin to see the formation of Christ in us.